What do a bundle of dynamite and your Spanish learning have in common? They can both explode.

 Oh, did I mention that you get an e-tutor at no extra cost?
 You can schedule tutoring sessions with a language expert and can get personalized lessons on sticking points.
 Isn’t that something?
 But beyond that, Living Language’s online community can furnish you with all the tips, tricks, tools and feedback that you need in order to succeed.
 Native speakers and fellow language learners are there to make you feel that yours is a journey worth taking.

-4. “Madrigal’s Magic Key to Spanish: A Creative and Proven Approach” (by Margarita Madrigal & Andy Warhol)
+4. “Madrigal’s Magic Key to Spanish: A Creative and Proven Approach”

 Many people think, “I already invested in that complete course.
 I don’t need anything else.”
 That’s a pretty big mistake.
 Because one course, no matter how complete or comprehensive it is, is still just one course.
 Just one of the many ways of approaching the subject.